kyma-incubator/compass/docs/compass/08-01-basic-flow.md

 - [Lambda function](./assets/lambda.yaml) that calls `order-service` for orders
 - Kyma cluster with the Compass module and the API Packages feature enabled

->**NOTE:** Read [this](https://kyma-project.io/docs/master/components/compass/#installation-installation) document to learn how to install Kyma with the Compass module and the API Packages feature.
+>**NOTE:** Read [this](https://kyma-project.io/docs/master/components/compass/#installation-installation) document to learn how to install Kyma with the Compass module.

 ## Steps